 2. Figure Eight

-This exercise improves the flexibility and control of your eye muscles.
-Imagine a large figure eight about 10 feet in front of you.
-Slowly trace the shape with your eyes, moving in one direction for a minute and then reversing the direction.
+The figure eight exercise improves the flexibility and control of your eye muscles.
 Practicing this exercise regularly can help increase eyesight and strengthen your eye muscles.

 Read Also: What Is Night Blindness?
 Symptoms, Causes And Treatment